MF OP OS R DE NC

 FIGHTER ACFT OUT *OF HOMESTEAD 'U.S. MILITARY ACFT DETERMINED NO

-CUBAN MILITARY AIRCRAFT IN AREA, BUT LOCATED THE CUBAN BROTHERHOOD
+CUBAN MILITARY AIRCRAFT IN AREA, BUT LOCATED THE CUBAN

 ACFT AND INFORMED THEM OF THE CUBAN MILITARY LAUNCH AND WARNING.